 WMRS hosts more than 2,000 users from over 100 institutions per year for research, teaching, and conferences.
-Research is most intensive in the summer and involves students supported by WMRS Fellowships, UC faculty supported by WMRS Research Grants, and faculty from other universities around the world.
-Educational uses include several geology field courses and the UC intercampus supercourse in Environmental Biology with the students in residence for the spring quarter.
-WMRS hosts the UC Summer Symposium in conservation biology and annual professional society meetings, and offers published proceedings from symposia on the environmental science in the region.
+WMRS also hosts a Center for Astrophysics and Cosmology at Barcroft.
+Research is most intensive in the summer and involves undergraduate students on WMRS internships, graduate students supported by WMRS Fellowships, UC faculty supported by WMRS Research Grants, plus students and faculty from other universities around the world.
+Educational uses include several geology field courses and a course on integrated methods in ecology with the undergraduates in residence for the spring guarter.
+WMRS sponsors professional and post-graduate training courses, annual professional society meetings, and offers published proceedings from symposia on the environmental science in the region.